-Rural properties and multi-unit dwellings are generally provided with a weekly waste service and a fortnightly recycling service at a cost of \$474.60.
-Some rural and multi-unit dwelling properties may elect to have a weekly organics collection service at a cost of \$92.00 per bin per annum where Council is able to provide this service.
+Rural properties and multi-unit dwellings are generally provided with a weekly waste service and a fortnightly recycling service at a cost of \$469.60, a marginal decrease on the 2019/20 charge.
+Some rural and multi-unit dwelling properties can elect to have a weekly organics collection service at a cost of \$100.00 per bin per annum where Council is able to provide this service.
 Properties may elect to have larger or smaller bins for all services which will lead to different charges.

 Multi-unit properties may choose to share bins, with the charges for those bins divided evenly amongst the properties.
-By doing this they may potentially reduce their charges.
+This can potentially reduce their charges.